- Programs

 Special Education Internship

-The internship experience is competency based, reinforcing course content as well as exposing the intern to important experiences and opportunities to ensure development and implementation of effective programs for learners eligible for special education services.
-Interns receive direction, guidance, and direct feedback from a field-based mentor as well as a HEC/Spec Ed supervisor.
+(Fall and Spring of 2nd Year) The internship experience is competency based, reinforcing course content as well as exposing the intern to important experiences and opportunities to ensure development and implementation of effective programs for learners eligible for special education services.
+Interns receive direction, guidance, and direct feedback from a field-based mentor as well as a VT-HEC/Spec Ed supervisor.
 Together they design an individual student plan, based on a self-assessment plan (SAP), to track obtained competencies and set goals for identified needs.
-Along with formative evaluation based on direct observation of intern’s performance, summative evaluation in the form of grades on internship products will be provided by HEC Supervisors.
+Along with formative evaluation based on direct observation of intern’s performance, summative evaluation in the form of grades on internship products will be provided by VT-HEC Supervisors.
+Students must have successfully completed four of the required VT-HEC Special Education courses in order to be eligible for the internship.

 Sign up for our Email List to get the latest news, updates and course offerings from VT-HEC.